Ultimate Fudgy Brownie Recipe

 brownie recipe ingredients

-• All-Purpose Flour: The base of your brownies, providing structure.
-Be sure to measure it using the spoon and level method for accuracy.
+• All-Purpose Flour: The base of the brownies; measure using the spoon and level method for accuracy.

 • Sugar and Brown Sugar: White sugar adds sweetness and a light texture, while brown sugar contributes to moisture and a deeper flavor due to its molasses content.

-• Eggs: Essential for binding the ingredients together.
-Eggs also add moisture and help create a rich texture in the brownies.
+• Eggs: Bind the ingredients together, add moisture, and help create a rich texture in the brownies.

 • Vanilla Extract: Complements the chocolate and adds depth of flavor.

-• Salt: Balances the sweetness and enhances the overall flavors of the brownies.
+• Salt: Balances the sweetness and enhances the flavor of the chocolate.

-• Semi-Sweet or Bittersweet Chocolate: The star of the show.
-It’s crucial to use good quality chocolate, like Ghirardelli or Guittard, because the chocolate flavor is prominent in brownies.
-Opt for real chocolate bars instead of chocolate chips.
+• Semi-Sweet or Bittersweet Chocolate: Use good quality chocolate, like Ghirardelli or Guittard, and opt for real chocolate bars instead of chocolate chips.
 Chocolate chips contain stabilizers and are designed to retain their shape when baked, making them less suitable for recipes that require melted chocolate.

 • Jump to the printable recipe for precise measurements